Loading and Saving the Settings

 /// <summary>

-/// Define the default value, which is Enabled, as the product code strings should
+/// Define the default value: Enabled, because product code strings should not be

 /// </summary>